-In addition to a Wellness Declaration Form that we will require you to complete and submit before joining your tour, each destination will have their own health screening requirements for entry.
-Entry screening will likely involve completing a COVID-19 questionnaire upon arrival at Immigration and may include the requirement of evidence of recent negative COVID-19 test results and temperature screening.
-You can also expect that proof of vaccination against COVID-19 will be required and it is possible that proof of medical insurance (including for COVID-19) may also be an entry requirement.
-A particular destination's requirements may obviously be subject to change as each country's specific situation evolves and we are monitoring each of our planned destinations in order that we may provide you with the most specific up to date information which will be provided to you prior to your tour balance payment being due.
+Pre-entry negative COVID tests are not required for travellers who are considered to be fully vaccinated under the definition above.
+In addition, and to ensure the health & safety of all our group participants, there will be a Doctors-on-Tour Wellness Declaration Form that we will require you to complete and submit shortly before joining the program.
+A particular destination's requirements may obviously be subject to change as each country's specific situation evolves and we are monitoring each of our planned destinations in order that we may provide you with the most specific up to date information which will be provided to you closer to your departure.